niklaslong/matrix-elixir-sdk/README.md

 In future, the SDK plans to include:
 - an encryption library (currently in development):
   [olm-elixir](https://github.com/niklaslong/olm-elixir).
-- further abstractions around the `Client` library to handle state.
+- further abstractions around the `API` library to handle state.
 - a wrapper for the Server-Server API
 - & more tbd.